GeoNode/geonode/docs/source/deploy/centos.rst

        <param-value>http://localhost/</param-value>
      </context-param>

-3. Change GEOSERVER_DATA_DIR in the file
-   :file`/var/lib/tomcat5/webapps/geoserver-geonode-dev/WEB-INF/web.xml`
-   by uncommenting the block below and setting the param-value to /opt/geoserver_data::
+3. Move the GeoServer "data directory" outside of the servlet container to avoid having it overwritten on later upgrades.
+Edit the file :file`/var/lib/tomcat5/webapps/geoserver-geonode-dev/WEB-INF/web.xml` by uncommenting the block below and setting the param-value to /opt/geoserver_data::